Music of ancient Greece: Music in society and religion

 Music played an integral role in ancient Greek society.
-Pericles' teacher Damon said, according to Plato in the Republic, "when fundamental modes of music change, the fundamental modes of the state change with them."
+Damon said, according to Plato in the Republic, "when fundamental modes of music change, the fundamental modes of the state change with them."
 Music and gymnastics comprised the main divisions in one's schooling.
 "The word 'music' expressed the entire education".

 Instrumental music served a religious and entertaining role in ancient Greece as it would often accompany religious events, rituals, and festivals.
 Music was also used for entertainment when it accompanied drinking-parties or symposia.
 A popular type of piece to be played while drinking at these drinking parties was the skolion, a piece composed to be heard while drinking.
 Before and after the Greek drinking parties, religious libations, or the religious act of partaking and pouring out drink, would be made to deities, usually the Olympic gods, the heroes, and Zeus.
 The offering of libations were often accompanied by a special libation melody called the spondeion, which was often accompanied by an aulos player.

 Music occupied an important role in the Greek sacrificial ceremonies.
-The sarcophagus of Hagia Triada shows that the aulos was present during sacrifices as early as 1300 BC.
+The Hagia Triada Sarcophagus shows that the aulos was present during sacrifices as early as 1300 BC.
 Music was also present during times of initiation, worship, and religious celebration, playing very integral parts of the sacrificial cults of Apollo and Dionysus.

-Music (along with intoxication of potions, fasting, and honey) was also integral in preparing for and catalyzing divination, as music would often induce prophets into religious ecstasy and revelation, so much so that the expression for "making music" and "prophesying" were identical in ancient Greek.
+Music (along with intoxication of potions, fasting, and honey) was also integral in preparing for and catalysing divination, as music would often induce prophets into religious ecstasy and revelation, so much so that the expression for "making music" and "prophesying" were identical in ancient Greek.

-Instruments were also present in war time, though it may not have been considered music entirely.
+Instruments were also present in wartime, though it may not have been considered music entirely.
 Specific notes of the trumpet were played to dictate commands to soldiers on the battlefield.
 The aulos and percussion instruments also accompanied the verbal commands given to oarsmen by the boatswain.
 The instruments were used mainly to help keep the oarsmen in time with one another.